ianthornton2330/irrigation/README.md

 - Phase 3: Close Row 2, begin Sprinklers for x minutes
 - Phase 4: Stop sprinklers, stop Pump.
 - Phase 5: Idle for 12 hours.

+# Current I/O
+A1 - Anemometer IN
+A4 - Hygrometer 2 IN
+A5 - Hygrometer 1 IN

+B0 - Momentary button IN

+D0 - RELAY - Valve 1, Row 1
+D1 - RELAY - Valve 2, Row 2
+D2 - RELAY - Valve 3, Row 3
+D3 - RELAY - Valve 4, Sprinklers
+D4 - RELAY - Pump
+D5 - RELAY - Attached, but not currently in use.